-The second tour (Charter Oak Avenue to Huyshope Ave.) introduces the boy genius and the golden boy, the Solidarity priest and the radical rabbi, the doctor who was a Puerto Rican revolutionary and the doctor who created the first WMD, struggles of women factory workers, tenants, the unemployed and homeless, Mark Twain, baseball and more.
+The Charter Oak Tour(Charter Oak Avenue to Huyshope Ave.) introduces Hartford’s boy genius and the golden boy, the Solidarity priest and the radical rabbi, the doctor who was a Puerto Rican revolutionary and the doctor who created the first WMD, struggles of women factory workers, tenants, the unemployed and homeless, Mark Twain, baseball and more.

 The Demimonde Tour is Union Place, site of the historic train station, the birthplace of the city’s counter culture, the garment workers strike of 1919, gypsies, tramps and thieves, and much more.
 This walk is under an hour; the others take place for 90 minutes (or so).

 “If there’s a self-guided option available, I usually take it because I need to move at my own pace.
 Steve Thornton’s walking tours are an exception.
 He’s engaging, conversational, and though he’s knowledgeable, his stories are not delivered on autopilot.
 Go to his website and get on his email list to learn about upcoming tour dates.”

 When’s the next one?
 Please let me know. firstname.lastname@example.org

 Rich- _Here’s info on the next walk.
 Steve http://wp.me/p2fc9f-136

 Lynn– Here’s info on the next walk.
 Steve http://wp.me/p2fc9f-136

 Where and how can we find out about future tours?

 Hey folks– here’s info on the next walk Steve http://wp.me/p2fc9f-136

 Read about your tours in Courant.
 Would love to take one.
 Please send details.
 Thanks